Code-Institute-Submissions/RossClarkScotland-Milestone2/README.md

 To check valid CSS, direct input via the W3C CSS Validation Service was used: [https://jigsaw.w3.org/css-validator/](https://jigsaw.w3.org/css-validator/)

-To test the validity of the JavaScript used in each of the JavaScript files Espirima and JShint was used: [https://esprima.org/demo/validate.html](https://esprima.org/demo/validate.html) , [https://jshint.com/](https://jshint.com/)
+To test the validity of the JavaScript used in each of the JavaScript files Espirima and JShint were used: [https://esprima.org/demo/validate.html](https://esprima.org/demo/validate.html) , [https://jshint.com/](https://jshint.com/)

 To ensure the site&#39;s functionality across various devices, I used the web developer tools inspection feature of each of the following browsers: